jbmilgrom/blogg/src/post/hello-world.md

 ## Build Tech

-This site is statically generated; each page of HTML, including this one, was generated from sources files at build time, in advance of any request for this page.
+This site is statically generated; each page of HTML, including this one, is generated from sources files at build time, in advance of any request for this page.

 Posts are written in markdown and converted to HTML using [markdown-it](https://github.com/markdown-it/markdown-it) in combination with the templating engine [liquidjs](https://liquidjs.com/).
 This post, for example, currently looks like this, as I write: